estruyf/blog-content/content/posts/2020-12-16-doctor---the-static-site-generator-for-sharepoint.md

 After some fiddling around, and some tests, it would work.
 All I had to do was create a new CLI for Microsoft 365 command, which allows updating the contents/properties of a web part.

-{{< blockquote type="Info" text="The required command to create was [spo page control set](https://pnp.github.io/cli-microsoft365/cmd/spo/page/page-control-set/)." >}}
+{{< blockquote type="info" text="The required command to create was [spo page control set](https://pnp.github.io/cli-microsoft365/cmd/spo/page/page-control-set/)." >}}

 Once I created `control set` command, my next task was to build an internal tool we could use during a CI/CD.
 As I saw value for others and as Valo, we want to help others in the community.
 I made this an open-source project.

-{{< blockquote type="Info" text="The reason for using the CLI for Microsoft is because it is feature-rich, and I do not want to reinvent the wheel.
+{{< blockquote type="info" text="The reason for using the CLI for Microsoft is because it is feature-rich, and I do not want to reinvent the wheel.
 Using the CLI allows the tool to open many more possibilities in the future and build upon the shoulder of giants." >}}

 ## What makes Doctor great?